-The bond bank was authorized in 2014 to lend up to \$87.5 million to the University of Alaska for heating and energy projects, secured by a revenue pledge from the university.
-The bond bank is expected to consider a loan request for the full amount of the authorization later this year.
-In the 2015 legislative session, senate bill 46 was approved by the legislature that permits the issuance of bonds or notes by the bond bank secured by a revenue pledge of a regional health organization or joint action agency, subject to certain requirements.
-The governor is currently considering this legislation.
-While Fitch believes these changes, both enacted and proposed, do not impact the rating on the bond bank's obligations, Fitch notes the possible broadening of the bond bank's role beyond its original scope.
+The bond bank was authorized in 2014 to lend up to \$87.5 million to the University of Alaska for heating and energy projects, secured by a general revenue pledge from the university.
+The current issue will fund a loan to the university for the full authorization.
+Senate bill 46 was enacted in the 2015 legislative session that permits the issuance of bonds or notes by the bond bank to state joint action agencies under the 2005 resolution.
+SB 46 also permitted the issuance of bonds or notes secured by a revenue pledge of a regional health organization; however, this issuance would occur under a separate indenture and is subject to certain requirements.
+While Fitch believes these changes do not impact the rating on the bond bank's obligations, Fitch notes the broadening of the bond bank's role beyond its original scope.